Muuuh

 NIKKOR Z 100-400mm f/4.5-5.6 S

-My latest addition.
-I experienced issues with reach using the NIKKOR 70-200mm in most park settings around Montreal, so I were in search of a lens with a longer reach.
-Video recordings with the NIKKOR 100-400mm and TC2.0 will result in a final focal length of 400mm x 2 x 1.5 = 1200mm, with a minimum aperture of f/13.
+My latest addition and most used lens for photography and video recordings.
+Previously, I used the NIKKOR Z 70-200mm f/2.8 but I experienced issues with reach in most park settings around Montreal.
+Video recordings with the NIKKOR 100-400mm and TC2.0 result in a final focal length of 400mm x 2 x 1.5 = 1200mm, with a minimum aperture of f/13.
 This is more than sufficient for daytime recording with the camera/lens mounted on a tripod.

 NIKKOR Z MC 105mm f/2.8G